 Altitude:1800 – 2200 meters

 Shade trees: Millettia Ferruginea, Cordia Africana, Albizia Gummifera, Anigeria, Croton Macrostachyus, Eucberigia

 The triple Suke is the best of all worlds.
 Three levels of fruit, combined with three levels of body, that just make an intriguing brew.
 Fresh crisp citrus, that cools into a sweet rounded stone-fruity liquor.
 The different processes quietly gel together to make a really, sweet creamy brew.

 Filter Brewing: Dependent upon your grinder, its burrs and the condition of the water you are brewing with 55g/ Litre upwards.

 Espresso based drinks: Lighter roast: Longer extractions so target something like 17-18g of coffee into 30/35g (your preference).
 Longer shots / maybe into 45g for espresso, for me personally.
-IF you find this a little too bright, as some machines can run cooler than others, don’t be afraid to increase your brew temperature to 94C, if you can/ It will.
+IF you find this a little too bright, as some machines can run cooler than others, don’t be afraid to increase your brew temperature.
+Normally most machines should start around 93C.

 It is no secret that we buy much of our Ethiopian coffee from Trabocca as they have been reinvesting and paying premiums on the ground in Ethiopia for years.
 Trabocca started working with Suke Quto in 2009 and has been a major part of increasing the quality of coffee produced there as well as investing in infrastructure and even a school.

 Rather than I try to tell you about this coffee, you can see the whole value in the chain from fair food, here.
 In the future, we hope to see more of this as it is clean and independent.